-Several prominent Spiritualists, amongst whom was Andrew Jackson Davis, visited High Rock and inspected the machine.
+Several prominent spiritualists, amongst whom was Andrew Jackson Davis, visited High Rock, and inspected the machine.
 They agreed as to its utter uselessness.
-The general opinion, however, was that its construction had certainly been directed by spirits, and that John M. Spear and the other parties to the affair deserved pity rather than the blame now liberally showered upon them.
-With this verdict I coincide, and can indorse the following expressions of Mrs. Hardinge: "That Mr. Spear honestly believed in a spiritual origin for the various 'missions' he undertook and the remarkable part he played, none who have ever come into personal relations with him can question.
+The general opinion, however, was that its construction had certainly been directed by spirits; and that John M. Spear and the other parties to the affair deserved pity rather than the blame now liberally showered upon them.
+With this verdict I coincide, and can endorse the following expressions of Mrs. Hardinge :- "That Mr. Spear honestly believed in a spiritual origin for the various 'missions' he undertook, and the remarkable part he played, none who have ever come into personal relations with him can question.
 The unwavering fidelity with which he adhered to his purposes, and the patience with which he endured reproach and odium for their execution, would attest his sincerity, were other evidence wanting."
 It must ever be regretted that an excellent heart should have been so often and so far led astray by the perversities of the head with which it was connected.

-"Let the machine," one Spiritualist wrote, "stand at

-High Rock as a lasting evidence of human credulity."
+"Let the machine," one spiritualist wrote, "stand at High Rock as a lasting evidence of human credulity."
 I appreciate his feelings and echo his words.
 How appropriately, had the machine been left there, might the "Punch and Judy" cabinets of the present day, and the insignia of the Theosophical Society, be collected together at the same place.
 But it was not to be.
-The worshippers of the "holy infant" trusted that a change of scene would develop the power they still supposed to lie latent within it.
+The worshippers of the "holy infant" trusted that a change of scene would develop the power they still supposed to be latent within it.
 "The machine," says Mr. Spear, "was moved to Randolph, New York, that it might have the advantage of that lofty electrical position."
 Such advantage it did not long enjoy.
 Ribald paragraphs respecting the transaction had gone the round of the press.
-The mystifying and revolting story of a perpetual motive power born of a woman furnished space for endless invective and satire. comments of the journals stimulated the public to fury.
-A large and disorderly crowd entered at night the structure which had been raised as a temporary cradle for Mr. Spear's "physical Saviour."
+The mystifying and revolting story of a perpetual motive power born of a woman furnished space for endless invective and satire.
+The comments of the journals stimulated the public to fury.
+A large and disorderly crowd entered at night the structure which had been raised as a temporary cradle for Mr. Spear's "physical saviour."
 They tore the machine in pieces, trampled the shreds under foot, and scattered them to the winds.
-From the threats uttered, it seems that a similar fate was reserved for the constructors of the "Thing" could the furious mob have seized them. was the ignominious end of the metal Frankenstein destined to revolutionize the American world.
-The frame lay in atoms.
-The mysterious "motive power" was relegated to an obscurity more perplexing than ever.
-No new pæans gladdened the subscribers to the Era, and John M. Spear turned sadly to less glowing schemes.
-A fond hope, however, remained to him that time would yet behold the realization of his cherished idea.
-"Thank God," he wrote, "the principles which have been presented and the philosophy which has been communicated are beyond the reach of the mob, and cannot be harmed by the slanders of the pulpit or the misrepresentations of the press."
-And, eonsoling himself with the line:
+From the threats uttered, it seems that a similar fate was reserved for the constructors of the "Thing," could the furious mob have seized them.
+Such was the ignominious end of the metal Frankenstein destined to revolutionize the American world.
+The frame lay in atoms. mysterious "motive power" was relegated to an obscurity more perplexing than ever.
+No new preams gladdened the subscribers to the Era, and John M. Spear turned sadly to less glowing schemes.
+A fond hope, however, remained to him that time would yet behold the realisation of his cherished idea.
+"Thank God," he wrote, "the principles which have been presented, and the philosophy which has been communicated, are beyond the reach of the mob, and cannot be harmed by the slanders of the pulpit or the misrepresentations of the press."
+And, consoling himself with the line :- the servant of the "Associated Electrizers" departed from the spot where was extinguished the "Greatest Revelation of the Age."